medic/cht-docs/content/en/apps/guides/database/muting_in_dashboards.md

 ```

-Now you can query the table above (`mute_timeline`) to check if the contact was muted in a certain period in time like
+You can query the table above (`mute_timeline`) to check if the contact was muted in a certain period in time as shown below:

 ```sql
     SELECT